 Nothing screams “tropical indoor plant” quite like palm plants.
-There are lots of different varieties that are commonly sold as houseplants, but don’t worry.
-Keeping these elegant plants thriving is easy with these basic indoor palm plant care tips.
+There are lots of different types of palm houseplants, but don’t worry.
+Keeping these elegant plants thriving is easy with this detailed indoor palm plant care guide.

-They don’t all look exactly the same, and some of them don’t even look like what you would imagine.
+They don’t all look exactly the same, and some palm plant varieties don’t even look like what you would imagine.
 So, keep that in mind while you’re out shopping for new indoor tropical plants.

 - Areca palm tree

 Even though there are tons of different varieties of indoor palm plants, they all require the same basic conditions to grow their best.

 That’s great news, and makes indoor palm plant care so much easier!!
 Here are some basic tips for caring for a palm plant indoors.

 Palm plants are tolerant of being under watered, but they will grow their best when watered on a regular basis.

 Ideally, palm plants prefer it when their soil is kept evenly moist, especially during the summer months (their active growing season).